raodilip/CollaborativeTextEditor/README.md

 ## Usage

 1. **Open multiple tabs in the same browser or different browsers.**:
-   - You can open the same URL (`http://localhost:3000`) in multiple tabs or on different devices to test the collaborative features.
+   - You can open the same URL (`http://localhost:3000`) in multiple tabs or across different browsers to test the collaborative features.

 2. **Start Editing**:
    - Click inside the text area to start typing.
 The text area will lock for other users once you begin editing.